xpqz/dyalog-docs/release-notes-v19-0/docs/language-reference-changes/memory-manager-statistics.md

 This function returns information about the state of the workspace and provides a means to reset certain statistics and to control workspace allocation.
 This I-Beam is provided for performance tuning and is VERY LIKELY to change in the next release.
-See also [Workspace Management](../../../windows-installation-and-configuration-guide/workspace-management)Workspace Management.
+See also [Workspace Management](../../../windows-installation-and-configuration-guide/workspace-management).

 `Y` is a simple integer scalar or vector containing values listed in the table below.